Where is your hometown?

 How long have you been attending the University of Montana?

 A medical condition, believe it or not.
 My daughter was found to have an aneurysm in her umbilical vein while I was pregnant with her in 2016.
 We wanted to live closer to the specialized medical care we needed.
 I spent a month connected to monitors in Community Medical Center while my husband quit his job, packed up our house in Polson, and moved us down to Missoula, all with our then two-year-old in tow.

 As a SPCHS student, what is your role within the SPCHS Department? (groups, roles, research, student groups).

 I’m graduate assistant to Erin Semmens, so in the Fall I am her teaching assistant for the Fundamentals of Biostatistics course and in the Spring I am her research assistant.
 I’m also vice president of Pub Club (health.umt.edu/publichealth/public-health-club/default.php).

 Have you been involved with any research projects associated with UM or surrounding communities?
 What were/are they and what faculty were you assisting?

 Did you always know you wanted to pursue this degree?
-Do you remember when you were inspired to pursue furthering your education?

 Since starting this degree program at UM, what has surprised you the most?